 Doodling - how it can help in presenting ideas during ideate and prototype phases iv) Importance of storytelling in presenting ideas and prototypes.
-What is Storytelling in DT importance of creating a prototype in the design thinking process.
+What is Storytelling in DT

 Activity- Research to find out about people who have used DT in providing solutions.
 Present their findings in forms of stories.
 (Recap from Unit- Sem-)